weecology/lab-manual/PCARDS.md

 * Purchases cannot include sales tax
 * Can be used for travel costs (flights, car rentals, gas for business travel, etc)
 * Cannot be used to purchase food or drinks
+* NEVER EVER EVER use for personal use.
+There is no "I'll payback the University for this".

 ## General Info:
 This section is for general info commonly needed for PCard Purchases